Fighting for Florida: Accomplishments

 In his role as Chairman of the Senate Committee on Small Business and Entrepreneurship, Senator Rubio authored the Paycheck Protection Program (PPP).
 This program has granted loans to small business owners in our nation, including 39,544 in Puerto Rico, providing them with a much-needed lifeline to stay afloat amid the pandemic and protecting the dignity that comes from work.

 “On the pharmaceutical front, Puerto Rico has a long history of being a key place for pharmaceutical manufacturing capability, and it’s been lost over the last few years because of some policy changes.” -Rubio on May 19, 2020As we continue to confront the COVID-19 pandemic, it is clear that the U.S. must rebuild its national manufacturing capacity, especially our nation’s medical industry.
 As a member of the Senate Committee on Foreign Relations, and as Co-Chair of the bipartisan and bicameral Congressional-Executive Commission on China, Rubio has warned that “the U.S. runs the risk of losing important components of its medical supply chain to China’s government-backed industry.”
-In order to combat this threat, Rubio introduced the Medical Manufacturing, Economic Development, and Sustainability (MMEDS) Act of 2020.
-This bill encourages companies that are currently producing medical and pharmaceutical equipment abroad to relocate to the U.S. and economically distressed zones, including Puerto Rico.
+In order to combat this threat, Rubio introduced the Medical Manufacturing, Economic Development, and Sustainability (MMEDS) Act of 2021.
+This bicameral bill encourages companies that are currently producing medical and pharmaceutical equipment abroad to relocate to the U.S. and economically distressed zones, including Puerto Rico.

 “Where you find humans in crisis, you also find humans willing to help.
 And we will devote the rest of this hour to those running towards the fire,” declared a CBS documentary on the coronavirus pandemic.
 “We begin with Marco Rubio.
 The Cuban-American Florida Republican Senator is a lead author of the Paycheck Protection Program, which is designed to be a life-line for companies struggling amid the pandemic.”